French engineers in 1781 mapped the location of Great Bridge, south of Norfolk

 Source: Library of Congress, Part of the Province of Virginia (1791)

 When Benedict Arnold occupied Portsmouth in 1781, he wanted to control access to the cattle, crops, and other resources in Princess Anne County.
 He sent Col. John Simcoe and the Queen's Rangers back to Great Bridge, after learning that some of his foragers had been attacked there.
-The British constructed a massive star fort to control the passage across the South Branch of the Elizabeth River, completing it within three days.
-For labor, they used 300 formerly enslaved people who had fled from Virginia masters to freedom within the British lines.
-About 100 men from the 80th Regiment occupied the fort after it was built.3
+The British constructed another star fort to control the passage across the South Branch of the Elizabeth River.
+For labor, they used 300 formerly enslaved people who had fled from their Virginia masters to freedom within the British lines.
+About 100 men from the 80th Regiment occupied the fort after it was built.4

 During construction, Virginia militia fired at the workers and the guards.
 The British made a dummy, dressed it in a uniform, and posted it as a "sentinel" guarding the approach to the incomplete fort.
 The rebels fired on the dummy, but the next day it was shown to a Virginia officer who came under a flag of truce.
 After a discussion about the waste of life from killing sentinels when no attack was planned, the militia stopped that harassment.